 - Woodford State Park, Woodford: Rent a kayak, go for a swim, or hike around the lake.

-- Wilmington, Vermont: Walk the small downtown area, eat at Dot’s Diner, explore Lake Whitingham.
+- Wilmington, Vermont: Walk the small downtown area, eat at Dot’s Diner, and explore Lake Whitingham.

 - Hogback Mountain, Marlboro: Stop for the 100-mile view.
 Stay for the Southern Vermont Natural History Museum and Beer Naked Brewery.